openwisp/openwisp-docs/general/architecture.rst

 ~~~~~~~~~~~~~~~~~~~~~

 `Django REST framework <https://www.django-rest-framework.org>`_ is a
-powerful and flexible toolkit for building Web APIs based on Django and
+powerful and flexible toolkit for building Web APIs based on Django,
-it's widely used in most of the Django and web based based OpenWISP
+widely used in most of the Django and web-based OpenWISP modules.
-modules.

 Find out more on :ref:`why OpenWISP chose Django REST Framework to build
 its REST API <why_DRF>`.